The transition to a low carbon economy

 Stranded assets are defined as assets that have suffered from unanticipated or premature write-downs, devaluation or conversion to liabilities.
 In recent years, the issue of stranded assets caused by environmental factors, such as climate change and society’s attitudes towards it, has become increasingly high profile.

-While asset-stranding is a natural feature of any market economy, it is more significant when related to environmental factors because of the scale of stranding that could take place.
 Changes to the physical environment driven by climate change, and society’s response to these changes, could potentially strand entire regions and global industries within a short timeframe, leading to direct and indirect impacts on investment strategies and liabilities.

 The report, part of Lloyd’s emerging risk report series, looks at actual and potential examples of how stranded assets caused by societal and technological responses to climate change could affect assets and liabilities in the insurance and reinsurance sector.
 The study aims to increase the understanding and awareness of these issues in the industry.

 To do so, it analyses the following eight asset-stranding scenarios in various business sectors:

 - Upstream energy assets: oil and coal reserves become stranded due to international, top-down carbon budget constraints (i.e. “unburnable carbon”)

 - Upstream energy liabilities: third-party liability claims against companies (and their D&Os) responsible for climate change

 - Downstream energy assets: premature closure of coal power stations due to concerns about climate change and the fossil-fuel divestment campaign

 - Downstream energy liabilities: an increase in political risk events due to government energy policies induced by climate-change concerns